scala/scala-lang/blog/_posts/2016-07-08-trait-method-performance.md

   methods.

-While we can reproduce certain slowdowns when using default methods in micro-benchmarks, this does give an answer why we observe a 20% performance regression when running the Scala compiler on default methods without forwarders.
+While we can reproduce certain slowdowns when using default methods in micro-benchmarks, this does not answer definitively why we observe a 20% performance regression when running the Scala compiler on default methods without forwarders.
 The fact that the JIT compiler fails to perform certain optimizations may be the reason, but we don't have any evidence or proof to relate the two observations.